 Annette recently participated in a webinar designed to answer this question: “Leveraging Customer Feedback.”

-Annette was joined by another industry expert, Matt Dixon, the Chief Product & Research Officer at Tethr, as well as two regulars from the Vicasso team, Stephanie Ramos and Howard Yermish.
+Annette was joined by another industry expert, Matt Dixon, the Chief Product & Research Officer at Tethr, as well as Howard Yermish, a regular from the Vicasso team.

 The group explored several key elements of feedback, including why we need feedback, the struggle of soliciting feedback, and the right way to survey.